oscarmarinoa/PI3---Data-Analytics-Project-/README.md

 # PI3---Data-Analytics-Project-
 Data analysis project focusing on understanding the key factors that produced flight crashes from 1909 to 2021.
-This project corresponds to the thirdd individual project of the Data Science career of Henry cohort 04 (DS04)
+This project corresponds to the third individual project of the Data Science career of Henry cohort 04 (DS04)

 ## Procedure